 Master of Public Health, MPH at TUH

-Temple University Harrisburg is pleased to announce the all new Master of Public Health program beginning fall 2011 at the Harrisburg campus.
+Temple University's Master of Public Health program is NOW Available at the Harrisburg campus.
 Temple University Harrisburg is located in the heart of downtown Harrisburg, the home of Pennsylvania´s state government and capitol, and is easily accessible to all major area highways.
 The campus is located within the Strawberry Square complex, close to many state associations and businesses.
 Temple University Harrisburg caters to the busy adult by offering a convenient evening and weekend course schedule.
 Outstanding Ph.D. and practitioner faculty provide outstanding educational opportunities.

 The Master of Public Health program in Harrisburg offers a concentration in Social and Behavioral Sciences (SBS) and can be completed on a part time or full time basis.
 The SBS concentration has a strong focus on addressing the behavioral, social and cultural factors related to individual and population health and the social and behavioral aspects of community health, health communication, program implementation and evaluation, and health education.

 - Bachelor's degree or equivalent from an accredited institution of higher education